-Maps will also deliver an enhanced turn-by-turn navigation view with intricate road details, plus a shifting viewpoint that makes it easier to understand complex intersections as you approach them.
+Maps is also delivering an enhanced turn-by-turn navigation with intricate road details, plus a shifting viewpoint that makes it easier to understand complex intersections as you approach them.

 7) Health updates

-Most of the above functionality is coming to iPad as well as iPhone, plus there are some modest tweaks to how iOS will look and act on your tablet with the new iPadOS 15 upgrade.
+Most of the above functionality is coming to iPad as well as iPhone, but there are some modest tweaks for iPadOS 15 only.
 You’ll be able to integrate widgets into your home screens this time around, while a new multitasking menu makes it easy to enter Split View or Slide Over with a tap.

 Universal Control, meanwhile, lets you use a mouse between a Mac and iPad with ease, including dragging and dropping content between devices.
 This could be handy for things like building presentations in Slides, for example.